allenlooplee/open-piggy-legacy/README.md

      - Expect the balance of the smart contract to be unchanged.
 3. **Withdrawal**
    - It should withdraw the balance of the smart contract the day after tomorrow (T + 2) when the owner misses a check-in tomorrow (T + 1).
-     - Expect the current time to match the day after tomorrow's date (T + 2).
      - Expect the lastCheckInTime variable to match today's date (T).
      - Expect the canWithdraw function to return true.
      - Expect the balance of the smart contract to be zero.